 1 tbsp butter, melted in the microwave for 15 seconds

 Make the marinade.
-In a small mixing bowl, combine the kosher salt, Aleppo pepper, black pepper, dissolved saffron, lemon juice, and the olive oil, stirring well with a whisk.
+In a small mixing bowl, combine the kosher salt, black pepper, dissolved saffron, lemon juice, stirring well with a whisk. set aside.

-Next, remove the chicken pieces from marinade, and skewer them.
-Brush both sides with melted butter and season with salt and pepper.
-Place the skewered chi on the preheated stove top grill.
-Grill them on medium-high for about 4 minutes per side or until tender.
+Remove chicken pieces from its liquid and vegetable mixture. pass each piece through the skewer.
+Brush both sides with melted butter and season with a little additional salt and pepper.
+Place the skewered chickens over preheated stove-top grill.
+Cook them on medium-high for about 4 minutes per side or until tender.
 Serve with grilled tomatoes and onions over lavash bread or steamed basmati rice.

-- If you can’t find saffron or do not like to use saffron for any reason, do not use turmeric instead.
-Turmeric does not work well in Persian style chicken marinade, and it will give a bitter hint to the flavor of the chicken.
-Instead, leave saffron out or use safflower for coloring.
+- If you can’t find saffron, do not use turmeric instead.
+Turmeric can give a bitter hint.
+Instead, use safflower for coloring.
 My favorite brand is Sadaf’s Safflower Whole.

 - Clean your stove top grill between the batches.
 You may use paper towel and kitchen tongs for easy and fast cleaning.